vishal-1344/Error-360-/README.md

 ## 1. The Core Thesis

 Conventional ML monitors error ($\mathcal{L}$) to update weights.
 However, in generative tasks (diffusion, autoregressive video), loss is a **lagging indicator**.
-By the time loss spikes, the generation has already collapsed (hallucination, temporal flickering).
+By the time loss spikes, the generation has already collapsed (hallucination, temporal flickering, mode collapse).

 **Error-360 posits that failure is preceded by geometric instability in the latent manifold.**